Is Symi, Greece, the most beautiful small town in the world?

 Symi is peaceful and charming.
 There is an easy pace of life.
 I went to the grocery store to buy something and the cashier was out front drinking a beer but paused to ring up my order.
 Another time at the same store the cashier was rolling a cigarette when I went to pay.
 The sidewalk cafes are filled with some visitors, but being tourist low-season, there are many locals there also.
 They are taking back the village.

 I don’t know if Symi is the most beautiful small town in the world, but it has to be on the short list.
 What I do know is that when it comes time to get on the ferry, Kristi may have to drag me kicking and screaming.
 This place is special and it will be hard to leave.

 Click on any photo to open a slideshow view.

-What are your favorite small towns?
+What is your favorite small town?